STRENGTH AND HONOR

 Dusty ground his truck into gear and made his way down the gravel driveway toward a skinny, bow-legged character inspecting the plane’s tail-flaps with careful scrutiny.

-“Howdy, friend,” Dusty shouted above the plane’s engine.
+“Howdy, friend!”
+Dusty shouted above the plane’s engine.
 “Any chance I might bum a ride to Eldorado?”

 The pilot was about to put the stranger off, tell him he had no time to entertain such foolishness.
-But the war was over now and he was weary of fighting, and when he spotted the writing on Dusty’s arm—Strength and Honor—he changed his mind.
+But the war was over now and he was weary of fighting, and when he spotted the ink on Dusty’s arm—Strength and Honor—he changed his mind.

-Dusty noticed the pilot’s face softening, and marveled at how one drunken night at a tattoo parlor in Liège had opened this unlikely door.
+Dusty noticed the pilot’s face softening and marveled at how one drunken night at a tattoo parlor in Liège had opened this unlikely door.

 “Sure, buddy,” the pilot shouted, donning his helmet and goggles.
 “First we fly the fields, then I’ll oblige you.”
 He pointed to the seat in front.
 “Get a wiggle on.
 Mind the prop.”